The Art of Stacking Firewood

 Heating With Wood.
 Is It Worth The Effort?

 In the early Fall when the first frost starts to gather on the lawn, I usually get a fire going at night before I go to bed so it's warm and toasty when I wake up in the morning.
 I then let it burn out during the day to conserve wood.
 Later, when the cold wind blows just about every day, somewhere around November 1st, I'll get a fire going and keep it burning 24/7 straight through to April 1st.

 When I walk in the back door of my house and I step into my family room, I feel the burst of warm air on my face.
 As I shake off the frigid air of the outdoors and a very faint sweet smell of wood smoke fills the room, I think to myself it was worth all the work just for this one moment.
 For this year at least anyways.

-Energy Content per air dried full cord.
+Energy Content per air dried full cord in BTU's

 Large Tooth Aspen